crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 # Part 3: Pop-up Rules

-The next prompt helps us to fill in the rules for the event ([step3-rules](https://github.com/crypdick/LLM-gathering/blob/main/step3-rules.md)) to promote inclusivity, equalization, and connection.
+The next prompt ([step3-rules](https://github.com/crypdick/LLM-gathering/blob/main/step3-rules.md)) helps us make rules to promote inclusivity, equalization, and connection.
 These rules are meant to require no preparation from the guests.
 I didn't like most of the output, but it was a good starting point.
-I prompted it a few times to get more rules:
+I made a few additional requests to course correct it a bit:

 - `Please add something for people who want to bring a dish which is not necessarily significant in their culture.
 For example, they might want to bring a dish that honors a dead relative, or a dish connected to a story or a personal travel experience`
 - `Make some additional rules to equalize the group.
 For example, not talking about careers.
 Also make some rules to increase inclusion and connections, such as only one person being allowed to speak at a time.`
 - `Add rules for the following: you are not allowed to talk to the people sitting next to you, you have to talk to the whole table; avoid sitting next to people you know`

 The full conversation [is here](https://gist.github.com/crypdick/7144849ee22d36ad00cffbf4fbb9d86f).
-Here are the rules I ended up with, which I organized into two sections: Inclusion and Connection.:
+I edited that into the following rules:

 ```markdown
 # Rules for the event